therickys93/CloudContactSDK/README.md

 ## Installation

-CloudContactSDK is available through [CocoaPods](http://cocoapods.org).
+CloudContactSDK is not available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby